 The book ends with a beautiful poem, written by Michael Joseph, in a moving tribute to his beloved cat.

-Harking back to an earlier time, some of Kym's adventures would probably be frowned on these days but the book is endearing and addictive and beautifully told through Joyce Stranger's eyes.
+Harking back to an earlier time, some of Kym's adventures would probably be frowned upon these days but the book is endearing and addictive and beautifully told through Joyce Stranger's eyes.

 Siri Zwemke single-handedly founded the Siamese Cat Rescue Center of Virginia and Rescue Meez is about her experiences.
 Siri details the mistakes she made, the successes she had, the things that went right and the things that went wrong over twenty years of being a self-described 'crazy cat lady'.